ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.7 =
+* Fixed a conflict with Elementor 3.0.0-beta that caused the "Theme Builder" menu item to have the wrong URL.
+* Minor performance optimization.

 = 1.9.6 =
 * Added an option to disable WPML support.